radiaj/GCRC_session3/README.md

 This repository contains the R code and files to run the GCRC session 3 bioinformatics workshop examples.

 # Instructions
+Transfer your results from the STAR/ folder on the cluster to your laptop with Filezilla.
+If you did nor run STAR or did not complete the exercise.
+You can download the results here in the counts/ folder.

-Prior to the class, be sure to download and install the Rstudio Dektop and R on your laptop.
+Prior to the class, you will also need to download and install the Rstudio Dektop and R on your laptop.

 ## To install R and RStudio Desktop
 R can be downloaded for Linux, Mac and PC from https://cran.rstudio.com/.